 - Painting your windows, doors and trim a darker color than the walls creates a more dramatic look.
 It frames your view like a mat frames a painting — and really draws attention to your new windows and doors!

 - Whichever color you choose for your windows, doors and trim, choose a high-quality paint with good blocking resistance (the ability of a paint to resist sticking.)
 Ask a qualified paint professional or nearby extension office to help you find it.

 Give your home curb appeal

 - On the outside, choosing a window or door color that blends with your home's exterior is a conservative approach.

 - Windows, doors and trim in a brighter or contrasting color add a pop of personality and draws attention to these architectural elements.
 Try a darker shade of your exterior siding or stucco color.
 Or pick up one of the natural tones in your home's stone or brickwork.

 - White windows and trim creates a clean, traditional look.

 - If you have an older home, you'll probably want a historically accurate color scheme.
 Research historic color charts for shades that would have been used in the era your home was built.
 For example, on traditional Victorian homes, the darkest colors were used on the window sashes.

 - Pella wood windows and doors feature low-maintenance EnduraClad® exteriors in virtually endless colors.
 So it's easy to get just the look you want — and there's no need for painting.

-Learn more about features and options for doors
+Learn more about features and options for entry doors